Walong landscape Walong War Memorial

 Dong Village

 A small Meyor settlement 7 km from Walong on the left bank of the Lohit.
-Snow-capped mountains and pine forests frame the village.
 Dong witnessed the millennium sunrise on 1 January 2000.
 Reached by an iron-floored foot suspension bridge over the Lohit.
-The annual Dong Sunrise Festival (December–January) is now drawing visitors from across India.
+The annual Dong Sunrise Festival (December–January) is now drawing travellers from across India.

 Kibitho village near India-China border